basudabC/retail_scraper/README.md

 ## 🛒 Grocery Scraper Dashboard — User Guide

-This web application allows you to **search products across Asda, Co-op, and Ocado** using a single input field and view live scraping progress in real-time.
+This web application allows you to **search products across Asda, Co-op, Ocado, morrison, sainburys and tesco** using a single input field and view live scraping progress in real-time.

 ---